 It was an interesting experience to immerse yourself in the local culture and to support them.

 CAVES OF CASA DE LA LLUVIA – CRISTOBAL COLON

 In the community of Cristobal Colón, at a few km from Xpujil, the knowledgeable guide Faustino Hernandez will take you into the heart of mother earth, literally.
 This cave is extremely huge and deep.
-You will see rivers and remaining of mayan utensils that has been found and left there.
+You will see rivers and remaining of Mayan utensils that have been found and left there.
 The guide will tell you about the history of that place and legends.
 It’s an amazing walk into the underworld.

-WHAT TO WEAR: front light and boots, very important.
-They will give you a hardhat for protection.
+WHAT TO WEAR front light and boots, very important.
+They will give you a hard hat for protection.
 WARNING: DO NOT GO if you are claustrophobic. 😉

 P.S I am not getting any sponsorship from this, I just genuinely loved the place and the visits.

 - Once you get to Xpujil you should stop by the Tourism office VISIT CALAKMUL.
 It’s just located on the road before you reach the center of the town.
 They are amazing and will help you sort out your planning.
 It’s convenient if you ask them to book and organize some of the visits in the nearby areas such as the communities or the tour at the cave because the local guides need to know in advance.
 Also if you wish to have a guide in Calakmul they can arrange it for you.(advisable )